metafizzy/zdog/.github/contributing.md

 Contributions are welcome!

 + **For typos and one-line fixes,** send those right in.
 + **For larger features,** open an issue before starting any significant work.
-Let's discuss to see how your feature fits within Flickity's vision.
+Let's discuss to see how your feature fits within Zdog's vision.
 + **Follow the code style.** Spaces in brackets, semicolons, trailing commas.
 + **Do not edit `dist/` files.** Make your edits to source files in `js/` and `css/`.
 + **Do not run `make` to update `dist/` files.** I'll take care of this when I create a new release.